realpython/materials/langchain-rag-app/README.md

 $ docker-compose up --build
 ```

-After each container finishes building, you'll be able to access the chatbot api at `http://localhost:8000/docs` and the Streamlit app at `http://localhost:8501/`.
+After each container finishes building, you'll be able to access the chatbot API at `http://localhost:8000/docs` and the Streamlit app at `http://localhost:8501/`.